 |Batch Process Engineering||15|

 |Plant Design Project||15|

 |Industrial Polymer Engineering||15|

 |Chemical Processing of Minerals||15|

-A minimum of a UK second class (2.2) honours degree or equivalent, in chemical engineering or a related engineering or science discipline.
-Appropriate industrial experience at a professional level will also be considered.
+A minimum of a UK second class (2:2) honours degree or equivalent, in Chemical Engineering or a related engineering or science discipline.

 English language requirement: A pass at GCSE level in English language (grade C or above).
 If English is not your first language, you are required to provide evidence of proficiency in English.
 You will need to meet our minimum requirements for one of the following recognised English language tests: the International English Language Testing Service (IELTS), the Test of English as a Foreign Language (TOEFL) and the Pearson Test of English Academic.